-For teams that rely on third-party apps to get things done, Slack offers the option to integrate such apps to your workspace.
+For teams that rely on third-party apps to get things done, Slack offers the option to integrate these apps into your workspace.
+Some of the available apps include the likes of Google Drive, Google Sheets, Box, OneDrive, 1Password, Giphy, IFTTT, and RSS, among others.
 To do this, go to your Slack workspace on the web and log in.
 Next, tap the hamburger menu on the top left, and from the list, choose Configure apps.
-Next, go to the App Directory to find all the supported third-party apps organized into different categories.
+Now, go to the App Directory to find all the supported third-party apps, organized into different categories.
 From here, select the app you want to integrate into your workspace and tap on Add to Slack.
 Finally, grant it access to the required permissions.
 Alternatively, you can open the Slack app, go to your workspace, and tap on Apps to find all the supported third-party apps and integrate them from there.

 4. Allow video calls and change the default calling app

-If video conference calls are something that you often need to do to keep a check on the developments with your teammates, you can use the above tip to integrate your favorite third-party app of choice for video calling.
+If you often need to be on video conference calls with your peers to keep a check on the progress, you can take help from the above tip to integrate your preferred third-party video calling app of choice into your workspace.
 Once done, head over to your workspace on the web and log in.
 Next, go to Settings & permissions under Administration.
 From here, scroll down until you find Calls and mark the checkbox that says Allow video calls in Slack.
 Finally, select the checkbox next to the app you want to perform video calls on.

 5. Create better polls

-Assuming you have a large number of people working on a project, you might often find the need to get their feedback or other valuable input to make an informed decision.
-Although you can use emojis to create polls, it is not something that offers flexibility and functionality.
-However, thanks to Slack’s ability to integrate third-party services, you can install an app for carrying out surveys and polls.
-For this, open the workspace you want to create polls on and go to the Slack app directory.
+Companies with a large number of employees working in different departments often find the need to get collective feedback or other valuable input on different matters.
+If you happen to have a startup or you lead a team at an organization, and you need to conduct surveys (or polls), Slack has got you covered, all thanks to third-party integration.
+To create a poll, open the workspace you want to create polls in, and go to the Slack app directory.
 Here, enter the term “poll” to view a list of all the poll taking apps and hit Add to add the app to your workspace.
 We recommend Polly and Survey Monkey, which are two of the most popular poll and survey apps.

 6. Limit third-party app installation